Our Art Curriculum

 Art is taught in blocks throughout the year to ensure that children achieve depth in their learning.
 At Kaizen we split the terms between D&T and Art outcomes, with subjects alternating each half term.
 The termly blocks are planned using medium term plans that have been created by the art leader.
 These follow the national curriculum ensuring that there is a well-structured approach to this creative subject.
 Progression in art has been carefully mapped across the curriculum.
 Learning is revised frequently to ensure that teachers are clear about what has been remembered and children are then able to build upon the knowledge previously learned.

 We teach a skills-based art curriculum, which allows children to express their creative imagination as well as providing them with opportunities to practise and develop mastery in the key processes of art: drawing, painting and sculpture.
 This is supported through the studying of key artists and the development of knowledge of their work.
 Lessons involve studying existing pieces of art, sketching aspects of these, with a particular focus on the necessary skills, before completing a final piece.
-Key knowledge is identified by the art leader and given to teachers to ensure that there is a progression of knowledge throughout the school.
+Key knowledge is identified by the leader and given to teachers to ensure that there is a progression of knowledge throughout the school.

-At Kaizen, we believe that all learners should primarily access the first quality teaching and be immersed in class discussions during art lessons.
+At Kaizen, we believe that all learners should primarily access the first quality teaching a be immersed in class discussions during art lessons.
 Therefore, SEND learners access the same learning as all other children but will be given further support, adapted outcomes and a tailored approach to suit each individual’s needs.
 Strategies used to support our SEND learners include:

-- A pre-teach of topic specific vocabulary
+● A pre-teach of topic specific vocabula

-- Reading support when researching using a range of sources
+● Reading support when researching using a range of sources

-- Instructions broken down into manageable chunks and more time given to process the information
+● Printouts of work/presentations to scaffold with independent tasks ● Instructions broken down into manageable chunks and more time given to process the information

-Children with high levels of need have a broad curriculum offer, linking into National Curriculum themes, but with scaffolded learning which meets their needs, ensuring they are also making good progress from their initial starting points.
+are also making good progress from their initial starting points.
 The themes are planned to ensure that art skills and knowledge can be embedded and built upon.

 We understand that children have missed opportunities of learning because of the COVID outbreak and the resulting distance and blended learning models that were used in the previous school years.
 Our current teaching model ensures that any missed opportunities are addressed before teaching new concepts and topics.
 This pre teaching approach ensures that children are able to access the new learning and build upon their knowledge and skills.